 D-(VB) go up the depression facing the lake.

 The Fishing Boulders on the opposite side of the lake are not worth the drive but are O.K. evening fun if you are camping at Spray Lakes West Campground.
 From the Smith-Dorrien Trail, drive over the 3 Sisters Dam at the north end of the lake.
 Take the road south through the campground for 5km to the locked gate and park.
 One boulder is down the road 50m overlooking the lake.
 For the other, take a trail from the car lot to the lake in 100m; it’s in a peaceful spot with driftwood and peninsula.
 Expect odd stares from fish.

 Fishing#1, VB 50m down the road; start lakeside in trees and handrail out and around to the roadside on fun jugs.
 Sharp in spots.

-Fishing#2, V0 SS(sit-start) up edge between the 2 stumps in photo, then go right.
+Fishing#2, VB SS(sit-start) up edge between the 2 stumps in photo, then go right.
 On the SE side, SS up edge and reach to jugs traversing off left to slab.

 A boulder with controversy.
-Apparently, the short bolted routes on this rock stirred up the mindset of some causing the removal of hangers twice.
-Anyway, park as for Kanga Crag and walk up the obvious trail for less than 10 minutes.
+Park as for Kanga Crag and walk up the obvious trail for less than 10 minutes.
 Walk offs.
 Now they can rest with a V grade.

 Maybe some alpine potential here at Burstall Pass directly below the runout slab climbs.
 The rock seems pretty good but may be a tad far.
 Park and hike up to Burstall Pass and cut through some trees to get to the jumble.
 Beware of bears.